 Biblical Distinctions Between the Father and the Son

 Yahushua never claimed to be the Almighty Elohim.
-Everything He said about Himself indicates that He did not consider Himself equal to Elohim in any way . . . not in power, authority, knowledge or age.
+Everything He said about Himself indicates He did not consider Himself equal to Elohim in any way . . . not in power, authority, knowledge, or age.